 Those who are self-employed have a couple of options for showing a lender they have sufficient and reliable income.
 Here are a few options that self-employed individuals could provide as documentation to prove their income.

-Tax Statements.
-Self-employed individuals can use tax statements, like their 1099 to offer proof of income.
-This form should outline your wages and taxes from the previous year.
+Tax statements: Self-employed individuals can use their tax returns from the prior two or three years to offer proof of income.
+These forms include your wages and taxes for those tax years.
 Lenders often view tax documents as a reliable source of income proof because they are legal documents.

-Profit and Loss Statement.
-This document provides an overview of your costs, expenses, and revenue.
+Profit and loss statement: If you own your own business, this document provides an overview of your costs, expenses, and revenue.

 Keep in mind that each lender will likely have their own application requirements, so be sure to read those too.
 Contact the individual lender if you have specific questions on the types of documentation they’ll accept.